Phoenix616/InterServerPorts/README.md

 # InterServerPorts
-This is a proof of concept for enabling plugins that don't natively support inter server teleports via the BungeeCord proxy software.
+This is a proof of concept for enabling plugins that don't natively support cross server teleports via the BungeeCord proxy.

 It uses a map of world aliases to teleport players between servers.